actions/actions-runner-controller/README.md

 ##### Example 1: Scale on each `workflow_job` event

-**Limitations**
+> This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)

-* GitHub does not include the runner group information of a repository in the payload of `workflow_job` event in the initial `queued` event.
+_Note: GitHub does not include the runner group information of a repository in the payload of `workflow_job` event in the initial `queued` event.
 The runner group information is only include for `workflow_job` events when the job has already been allocated to a runner (events with a status of `in_progress` or `completed`).
-Please do raise feature requests against [GitHub](https://support.github.com/tickets/personal/0) for this information to be included in the initial `queued` event if this would improve autoscaling runners for you.
+Please do raise feature requests against [GitHub](https://support.github.com/tickets/personal/0) for this information to be included in the initial `queued` event if this would improve autoscaling runners for you._

-> This feature requires controller version => [v0.20.0](https://github.com/actions-runner-controller/actions-runner-controller/releases/tag/v0.20.0)

 The most flexible webhook GitHub offers is the `workflow_job` webhook, it includes the `runs-on` information in the payload allowing scaling based on runner labels.